FOREX-Yen surges to 4 1/2-month high as yuan slides further

 LONDON, Jan 7 The yen rose to its highest against the dollar in more than four months on Thursday as investors looked for a haven after China guided the yuan aggressively lower, fuelling fresh anxiety about its economy and its policy intentions.

-The dollar dropped nearly 1 percent to 117.33 yen, a level not seen since late August, and was last trading at 117.60 yen, still down 0.8 percent.
-The euro was down 0.1 percent against the yen, close to Wednesday's nine-month lows.
+The dollar dropped to 117.66 yen, a level not seen since late August, and was last trading at 117.95 yen, still down 0.4 percent on the day.
+The euro was down 0.3 percent against the yen, close to Wednesday's nine-month lows.

 The People's Bank of China set its official yuan midpoint rate 0.5 percent weaker than Wednesday's fix.
 That was the biggest daily decline since last August, when Beijing surprised global investors by abruptly devaluing the currency almost 2 percent.